thiekus/VMQemuVGA/README.md

 # VMQemuVGA

-A IOFramebuffer driver for the qemu default vga.
-Allows to set different screen resolutions in VirtualBox.
+An IOFramebuffer driver for the QEMU Virtual Video Controller (QEMU default vga) and VirtualBox Graphics Adapter.
+It allows to set different screen resolutions in QEMU and VirtualBox from System Preferences

 # Download